Kenya's president promises to fight graft, critics doubtful

 The president said he would pursue convictions in present and past scandals, including the Anglo Leasing affair that began before Kenyatta took office and in which multi-million dollar security sector contracts were awarded to non-existent firms.

 “The rhetoric suggests he is serious.
-The actions don’t match,” said Samuel Kimeu, executive director of the Kenyan branch of anti-graft non-governmental organisation Transparency International.
+The actions don’t match,” said Samuel Kimeu, executive director of the Kenyan branch of anti-graft non-governmental organization Transparency International.

 Kimeu said in many nations it was routine for officials named in probes to step aside during investigation.
 “I think it would be a big deal if it weren’t for the contradictions,” he said.